 If these field conditions aren’t verified, materials of the wrong size and quantity can arrive on site costing time and money.

 A transmittal is a document sent as a sort of cover sheet when providing submittals.
-It lists the items you are providing and identifies the actions you are requesting from the recipient.
+It lists the submittals provided and identifies the actions requested from the recipient.
 Transmittals are an essential part of a good communication process.

 Failing to provide a transmittal, or leaving out important information, can cause problems down the road.
 If you send a product data sheet, the GC may not know what they are for, or whether approval is still pending.
 Sending a transmittal along with submittals helps keep everyone on the same page, and provides a document trail that can be invaluable in the event of a dispute.